smbaker/pynest/README.txt

  Acknowledgements:
     Chris Burris's Siri Nest Proxy was very helpful to learn the nest's authentication and some bits of the protocol.
+    Scott Baker's nest.py, which I (Eugene Efremov) shamelessly bastardized, was irreplaceable and without it I likely wouldn't have done any of this.